hpesoj/neo-types/README.md

 > Rationale: Zeroing the data members of a moved-from object is more often than not the desired behaviour.
 Making this the default behaviour allows the use of default move constructors.
 Data members may be manually copied if extreme efficiency is required.

+> Note: This is probably the most contoversial feature of this library at the moment.
+It may be removed in the future if I decide that this is not reasonable default behaviour.

 ### No Implicit Narrowing Conversions

 Fundamental objects may implicitly convert from type `T` to type `U`, where all values representable by type `T` may be represented by type `U` (widening conversions).
 You must use `static_cast` to explicitly convert from type `T` to type `U` when some values representable by type `T` may not be represented by type `U` (narrowing conversions).